from Two Inch Fables

 “Just as [William] Blake saw the world in ‘a grain of sand,’ with oppositional force, I try to capture the world’s injustice in one temporal ‘Chinese American quatrain.’
 The first piece is comprised of two classic call-and-response quatrains.
 The first voice offers an argument and the second voice counters it.
 In the second piece I employ what I call the ‘cruel juxtaposition’ strategy.
 I juxtapose the history of oppression against women by using disturbing elliptical images of the dead mother’s body parts against a reference to Basho’s famous frog poem, which describes the perfect Zen distilled moment.
 Two heavy incongruous ideas happening on one tiny lotus pad.
 The third piece offers a cruel juxtaposition self-consciously contrasting an entitled American poet’s easy life against those of dying boys in a faraway war.
 And just in case the reader misses the message, I duplicate the quatrain for emphasis.” —Marilyn Chin

 Marilyn Chin was born in Hong Kong and raised in Portland, Oregon.
-The author of six poetry collections, she currently serves as a Chancellor of the Academy of American Poets.
+The author of five poetry collections, she currently serves as a Chancellor of the Academy of American Poets.

 Date Published: 2014-04-24